AllanBishop/ImageCropper/README.md

 # Image Cropper

 An HTML5 image cropping tool.
 Features a rectangular crop area.
 The crop area's aspect ratio can be enforced during dragging.
 The crop image can either be 1:1 or scaled to fit an area.
+Also supports multitouch on touch supported devices.

 ## Screenshot